procitec/spyder-watchlist/README.md

   * Menu entry in right-click menu.
 The selected expression is removed.
 * There is also a “Remove all expression” action in the toolbar and right-click menu

+## Known Issues

+* The value of variables in the current scope can be changed in Spyder’s Variable Explorer plugin.
+Expressions in the Watchlist plugin depending on any variables changed this way will display an outdated value.
+The correct expression value is displayed after a refresh of the Watchlist.
+A refresh is trigged by:
+  * Interacting with the IPython Console.
+Pressing Enter with an empty input prompt is sufficient.
+  * Modifying the list of expressions in some way (add, remove or edit an expression)